tralpha/cs-courses-notes/README.md

 	- _Mathematics Content_: Average to High

 3. [Introduction to Mathematical Thinking](https://www.coursera.org/course/maththink)
 Although it's an undegraduate level course, this course is particularly good at going to the fundamentals of Mathematics required for success in any STEM field major.
-It thoroughly covers the topic of "logic", with [Professor Keith Devlin](http://www.stanford.edu/~kdevlin/) always emphasizing on developing one's "Math Sense" rather than just memorizing the formula.
+It thoroughly covers the topic of "logic", with [Professor Keith Devlin](http://www.stanford.edu/~kdevlin/) always emphasizing on developing one's "Math Sense" rather than just memorizing formulas.
 I particularly enjoyed the passion and personality of Professor Keith.
-He really makes someone to fall in love with Mathematics, which I did.
+He can really makes someone to fall in love with Mathematics - I did indeed fall in love with advanced Maths after his course.
 	- _Time Taken_: 2016 Q1
 	- _Programming Language Used_: None.
 I did use some python sometimes, when the logic got very complex.
 The goal wasn't to make things easier for me at the time, but the goal was to simply become familiar with `python`.
 	- _Course Difficulty_: Easy to Medium